ringcentral/ringcentral-web-phone/README.md

 `callSession.reInvite(false)`.
 For example, if the call was on hold.
 You want to recover the call but keep it on hold.

+Please note that `reInvite()` will generate new local SDP and do iceRestart.
+And after server replies with remote SDP, it will be set `rtcPeerConnection.setRemoteDescription(remoteSDP)` This is required because if network information changed, old SDPs won't work any more.

 ## Events

 You may subscribe to events, examples: